martin-haugh/martin-haugh.github.io/_pages/about.md

 I have been at Imperial College Business School since September 2017.
 Prior to that I spent more than 10 years in the Department of IE & OR at Columbia University as well as 4 years working in the hedge fund industry in New York and London.

 ### Research
-* My main research interests are in: (1) Computational finance and risk management (2) Markov decision processes and sub-optimal control and (3) machine learning / business analytics.
+* My main research interests are in: (1) Quantitative finance and risk management (2) dynamic programing and stochastic control and (3) machine learning / business analytics.
 * My research papers can be found here.

 ### Teaching